|

 Butch got up in the front of the street car and sang song after song.
 After

-that first attempt, the picnics were all held at West View Park."
+that first attempt, the picnics were all held at West View Park,

-Year after year, for over six decades,
+Year after year, for nearly seven decades,

 Brookliners flocked to West View for Picnic Day.
 Kids waited with baited